Techi-pradeep/QuoraApp/README.md

-#  Project is under construction so gradeup when completed plz
+#  Project is under modification for implementing more features